ClearHeadedT/boot-dev-log/learn-sql/NOTES.md

 - Learned a discount-program query practice exercise.
 - Learned LIMIT for capping the number of returned rows.
 - Learned ORDER BY for sorting query results.
+- Learned combining ORDER BY and LIMIT together.